2014 Moldovan bank fraud scandal: November 2014

 In the week preceding the 2014 Moldovan parliamentary election more than $750 million were extracted from the three banks in just three days, between November 24 and 26.
-A van belonging to Klassica Force, a company owned by Shor, while transporting 12 sacks of bank files, was stolen and burned on November 27.
+A van belonging to Klassica Force, a company owned by Șor, while transporting 12 sacks of bank files, was stolen and burned on November 27.
 Records of many transactions were deleted from the banks' computers.
-On November 26, 2014 the banks went bankrupt and were later placed under special administration of the National Bank of Moldova.
-On November 27, the Moldovan Government, headed by Prime Minister Iurie Leanca, secretly decided to bail out the three banks with $870 million in emergency loans, covered from state reserves.
+On November 26, 2014, the banks went bankrupt and were later placed under special administration of the National Bank of Moldova.
+On November 27, the Moldovan Government, headed by Prime Minister Iurie Leancă, secretly decided to bail out the three banks with $870 million in emergency loans, covered by state reserves.
 This created a deficit in Moldovan public finances equivalent to an eighth of the country's GDP.

 Kroll Report

-On January 28, 2015 the National Bank of Moldova hired the U.S. investigative consultancy Kroll to conduct an investigation of the fraud known as Project Tenor.
+On January 28, 2015, the National Bank of Moldova hired the U.S. investigative consultancy Kroll to conduct an investigation of the fraud known as Project Tenor.

 The auditors reviewed transactions at the three banks with missing funds in November 2014.
-The report documents how companies tied to Shor gradually took control of the banks and then allegedly issued massive loans to affiliated companies.
-It concluded the three banks transferred at least 13.5 billion lei to five Moldovan companies affiliated with the Shor group, controlled by Ilan Shor, between November 24 and 26.
+The report documents how companies tied to Șor gradually took control of the banks and then allegedly issued massive loans to affiliated companies.
+It concluded the three banks transferred at least 13.5 billion lei to five Moldovan companies affiliated with the Shor group, controlled by Șor, between November 24 and 26.

-The Kroll report Project Tenor, although confidential, was leaked to the public by Andrian Candu, the speaker of the Moldovan Parliament, in May 2015.

-Involvement of Moldovan Banks
+Involvement of Moldovan banks

-Moldovan banks have long been notorious for being involved in the region's largest money laundering schemes, known as The Russian Laundromat going far beyond the 2014 theft of $1 billion.
+Moldovan banks have long been notorious for being involved in the region's largest money laundering schemes, known as the Russian Laundromat going far beyond the 2014 theft of $1 billion.
 Russian and Ukrainian state officials, regional organized crime groups, and regional businesses have long used Moldovan banks to launder tens of billions of dollars and move them into Europe.
 Between 2010 and early 2014, organized criminals and corrupt politicians in Russia moved US$20 billion in dirty funds through offshore companies, banks, fake loans, and proxy agents.
 The process was certified as clean by judges in the Republic of Moldova and money was spread across Europe.